-In October, 2002, (according to the invoice of a removal firm dated on the 18th. of that month) Jim Perrin’s household effects were taken from his previous address in Ruabon, near Wrexham, Denbighshire to ‘Manchester House’, Llanrhaeadr ym Mochnant, Powys—both in Wales.
-We know that he was living at his new address (and he said so himself, in West) when our sister, Jac, met him again—such ill fate—after knowing him briefly in the distant past; it was at a reading in ‘the Pavilion’, Llangollen on the night of 29/10/2002.
+In October, 2002, (according to the invoice we have seen of a removal firm dated on the 18th. of that month), Jim Perrin’s household effects were taken from his previous address in Ruabon, near Wrexham, Denbighshire to ‘Manchester House’, Llanrhaeadr ym Mochnant, Powys — both in Wales.
+We know that he was living at his new address (and he said so himself, in West) when our sister Jac met him again — such ill fate — after knowing him briefly in the distant past: it was at a reading in ‘the Pavilion’, Llangollen on the night of 29/10/2002.

-All too soon though, ‘to sell’ became imperative; as he wrote in a letter to Jac: ‘[She] knows the address.’* He was referring to a former wife (and mother of his small baby) and he knew that the Child Support Agency—as it was then known—had been informed; that they had traced him again; and that, as night followed day, it was only a matter of time before they caught up with him.
-Realising that he had lost his advantage, understandably he was by then extremely anxious to leave…
+All too soon though, to sell became imperative: as he wrote in a letter to Jac: ‘[She] knows the address.’* He was referring to a former wife (mother of his small baby of whom Jac knew nothing) and he realised that the Child Support Agency — as it was then known — had been informed; that they had traced him; and that as night follows day it was only a matter of time before they caught up with him again.
+He had lost his advantage and on realising it he was understandably extremely anxious to leave…

 * * * * *